Why introduce BYOD?

 How does the school intend to support families who cannot afford BYOC?

 Finance is something we are cognisant of, which is why we are happy to have conversations with any family in difficult circumstances.
 As a Decile 8 school we know that there will be a small number of families who may approach us.
-The lease contracts offered by Noel Leeming and the Trust should make this initiative affordable to most, but we will have some devices available at school to ensure equity.
+The lease contracts offered by Noel Leeming should make this initiative affordable to most, but we will have some devices available at school to ensure equity.